 Insurance and being "legal" is a topic often misunderstood by many.
 There is a great article published in Horse Journals and can be found at

 Mortality Insurance is not provided.
-Please ensure a mortality policy is in place if it is of concern.
+Please ensure a travel insurance policy is in place if needed.

 If I feel a horse needs medical attention during transport, I will contact the nearest large animal hospital for help or enlist the help of the closest professional horseman if a clinic is too far away.
 The owner of the horse is responsible for payment.